 Bread made from dark flour, preferably baked the day before yesterday or dried, pasta.

-Freshly baked bread, buns, puffs, fried dough, pancakes, pies, cake.
+Freshly baked bread, muffins, puff pastries, fried dough, pancakes, pies, cake.

 First meal.

-Grated soups from cereals and vegetables, without meat, yolks and green onion shoots, without frying.
+Grinded soups from cereals and vegetables, without meat, yolks and green onions, without frying.

 Meat, mushroom and fish broths.

-Vegetables or fruit salads, vinaigrette, stewed vegetables, diet milk sausage, spicy and low-fat cheeses.
+Vegetables or fruit salads, vinaigrette, stewed vegetables, dairy diet sausage, low-spicy and low-fat cheeses.

-Pickles, spicy and fatty, canned foods, smoked meats, caviar.
+Pickles, spicy and fatty foods, canned foods, smoked meats, caviar.

 Meat products.

-Low-fat grated boiled or steamed meat, can be in the form of cabbage rolls, meatballs in a double boiler.
+Low-fat ground boiled or steamed meat, can be in the form of cabbage rolls, meatballs in a double boiler.

 Fatty parts of meat and lard, offal.